souro/tst_llm/README.md

 Our evaluations, conducted with automatic metrics, GPT-4, and human assessments, show that while some LLMs excel in English, their performance in Hindi and Bengali is average.
 However, fine-tuning significantly enhances results, making them competitive with state-of-the-art methods, highlighting the need for specialized datasets and models for effective TST.

+## Data
+You can find the data and all the necessary details [here](https://github.com/panlingua/multilingual-tst-datasets).

 ## Walkthrough
 *Will add more information in this section soon.*